By Akshay Seth, Managing Arts Editor

 Part of me never really understood how Steve Rogers aka Captain America aka Captain Popsicle aka Probably The Best Ultimate Frisbee Player Ever could keep differentiating between ‘Murica and America.
 Before the Internet, it made sense — Amelia Earhart was still around; people thought smoking was good for you; no one was picketing at funerals.
 Now, most of us have at least a few asswarts in our lives who, on a weekly basis, think Facebook is the perfect medium to call Obama a mass murderer before composing Snapchat stories about enthralling trips to Starbucks.
 Things have changed, but the Star Spangled Avenger is still chucking that shield however far those steroid-bloated muscles let him.

-“The Winter Soldier” is a direct, worthwhile message warning against the perils of big government, delivered with the airtight fluidity of a cleanly executed episode of television that seals bloated seams in the Avengers franchise.
-It doesn’t cater to sloppy pandering and glides through a slew of well-coordinated, memorable actions sequences.
+“The Winter Soldier” is a direct, worthwhile message warning against the perils of big government, delivered with the airtight fluidity of a cleanly executed episode of television.
+It seals bloated seams in the Avengers franchise.
+It doesn’t cater to sloppy pandering, and glides through a slew of well-coordinated, memorable actions sequences.

 The Cap is back.
 The weekend is here.
 So do yourself a favor and head over to Rave or Quality 16 — if not for a shield-hurling good time, then just to watch Samuel L. Jackson curse at Robby Reds.